kyhang13/MyFirstLaravel/README.md

-LABact - Laravel Auth Dashboard
+LABact - Laravel Auth Dashboard:

 This laboratory assignment involves creating a Laravel-based authentication dashboard using Laravel migrations, factories, seeders, Breeze authentication, routing, and a Bootstrap-based dashboard.

 ------------------------------------------------------------------------------

-Requirements
+Requirements:

 PHP 8.2 or higher